 - Many venues – as well as shops, bars and restaurants in Edinburgh – favour contactless payment rather than cash.

 In any event, please remember to be kind!
-Artists and people who work in the arts, including venue staff, are learning and adjusting to new arrangements at the same rate as everyone else, so please be patient and respectful to everyone working to keep you safe at the Fringe.
+Artists and people who work in the arts, including venue staff, have to learn and adjust to new arrangements at the same rate as everyone else, so please be patient and respectful to everyone working to keep you safe at the Fringe.

 The safety of everyone at the Fringe is our number one priority, and we work with Police Scotland to ensure the festival remains welcoming to all.